Matsieng Footprints

 The Matsieng Footprints are natural engravings found in southern Botswana.
-The site contains up to 117 engravings and three natural rock-holes, dating back between 3,000 to 10,000 years.
+The site contains up to 117 engravings and three natural rock-holes, dating back between 3,000 and 10,000 years.
 Many of the footprints are human or feline-like in design.

 Archaeology

 Matsieng is a site in south east Botswana, near the city of Gaborone.
 It is known for its rock art, or petroglyphs, called the Matsieng Footprints.
 The site is littered with depressions, or holes, thought to have been formed as volcanic vents.
 They fill with rainwater, and are sometimes used by local peoples still today for water collection.
 There are two deeper cavities on the site; around the north east one is where most of the rock art is fogund.

 Most of the site is littered with carved footprints, both human and animal, but there are also a few profile depictions of common African animals, such as giraffes.
 The outlines of footprints were crafted by pecking, a form of engraving, by ancient peoples.
 On the site, there is evidence of LSA dated artifacts, but it is more likely that the engravings were created earlier by hunter-gatherers, perhaps by ancestors of the San or the Basarwa.